Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 On top of the risk for intestinal blockages, you need to consider risks for your dog's teeth.
 Chewing on rocks and other very hard objects can wear down and even break off a dog's teeth, sometimes requiring dental surgery.

 On top of this, not all rock-eating behaviors in dogs are created equal.
 If you find they are doing it on a repetitive basis or they express some compulsion to chew rocks, you’ll want to seek out some help from your veterinarian as it could be transitioning from idle boredom to a more complex disorder.

 So a dog eating rocks is something that shouldn't be underestimated or taken lightly.
-The best way to deal with this issue is therefore to first find out why a dog is eating rocks in the first place.
+The best way to deal with this issue is to find out why a dog is eating rocks in the first place.

 If you have noticed your pup snuffling around in the grass and coming away with a mouthful of rocks, rest assured, you’re not alone.
-Now, while we aren’t puppy mind readers, we can at least deduce some of the reasons behind these quirky behaviors by studying our pooches' body language and other behaviors to get an idea into why your puppy or dog may be engaging this activity.
+Now, while we aren’t puppy mind readers, we can at least deduce some of the reasons behind these quirky behaviors by studying our pooches' body language and other behaviors to get an idea of why your puppy or dog may be engaging in this activity.
 So let's take a closer look as to why rocks draw your dog to them like magnets.